-Millions of people, especially in underdeveloped nations, rely on potatoes as a food resource because they have high contain in carbs, protein, minerals, lipids, crude fiber, and vitamins (Tima Manju, et al., 2024).
-In addition to being used as a raw material for industrial goods, potatoes are used as a food after boiling, roasting, pounding, and frying.
+Millions of people, especially in underdeveloped nations, rely on potatoes as a food resource because they contain high carbs, protein, minerals, lipids, crude fiber, and vitamins (Tima Manju, et al., 2024).
+In addition to being used as a raw material for industrial goods, potatoes are used as food after boiling, roasting, pounding, and frying.
 Potatoes are also processed to manufacture animal feed (King and Slavin, 2013; Izmirlioglu and Demirci, 2015; Jagatee et al., 2015).
 With an estimated global output of 376.1 million tons in 2021, potato is the fourth most significant crop in the world right after rice, wheat, and maize (Jennings et al., 2020; Johnson and Auat Cheein, 2023).
 Small farmers in Cameroon cultivate potatoes in highland regions (Institute of Agricultural Research for Development).
 According to Tima Manju, et al. (2024), potatoes are mainly grown in six different regions of Cameroon, including North-West, South-West, West, Adamawa, Littoral, and Far-North.
-However, the agricultural production of this crop is hampered by pests and plant diseases, leading to decreased yields and economic losses The most damaging disease include the late blight, which is caused by a pathogenic microbe termed as Phytophthora infestans (Chowdappa et al., 2015).
+However, the agricultural production of this crop is hampered by pests and plant diseases, leading to decreased yields and economic losses.
+The most damaging disease includes the late blight, which is caused by a pathogenic microbe termed as Phytophthora infestans (Chowdappa et al., 2015).
 In fact, the late blight disease is responsible for over 50–70% crop losses (Tima Manju, et al., 2024).
 The disease mostly spreads through water-soaked lesions with asymmetrical boundaries to harm leaves, stems, petioles and tubers.
 These lesions commence tiny, but grow quickly in humid environments to yield significant crop losses (Sundaresha et al., 2015).

 On the other hand, vegetables, which are rich in minerals and organic compounds (primary and secondary metabolites) are an important source of nutrients for humans (Tarla et al., 2015).
 Essential elements included in vegetables are vitamin A, C, B2, B6 and B9, calcium, phosphorus, and zinc.
 Noteworthy, the affordability and variety of fruits and vegetables make them superior to dietary supplements.
 While facing several challenges, potatoes’ production has shown a positive trend in Cameroon, thus increasing from approximately 200,000 tons in 2011 to 400,000 tons in 2020.
 However, this production (average of 14t/ha) is underestimated when compared with the yield of production in other countries, such as the Netherlands (430 t/ha) or Belgium (425 t/ha) (FAO, 2015).
 This might be due to the crop's vulnerability to insects like spider mite (Tetranychusurticae), melon fruit fly (Daucuscucurbitae), and whitefly (Bemisia tabaci), as well as diseases, such as the late blight and early blight (Tarla et al., 2015).
 While early blight results in yield losses of 30–60%, late blight can cause yield losses of up to 100% (Tarla et al., 2015).

 Because of its nutritional value, the flavor and texture of tomato fruit improves the diet's palatability (Tarla et al., 2015).
 Moreover, tomatoes contain lycopene, a powerful antioxidant, which is linked to reduced cardiovascular risk (Przybylska and Tokarczyk, 2022).
 Another meta-analysis reviewed 25 studies and reported that high lycopene consumption and lycopene serum concentrations reduced the overall mortality by 37%, cardiovascular disease by 14%, and stroke by 23% (Collins et al., 2022).
-While the production of tomato in Cameroon is substantial (over 1,068,495 tons produced in 2018), it faces challenges, such as the vulnerability to diseases, post-harvest losses, etc.
+While the production of tomatoes in Cameroon is substantial (over 1,068,495 tons produced in 2018), it faces challenges, such as the vulnerability to diseases, post-harvest losses, etc.